Filiipe-p/Shark-Attack/README.md

 Conclusion
 The summer is the season with most attacks occurences.
-With more than 2 times the occurrences of attacks in winter(season with the fewest attacks)
+With aprox.
+3 times the occurrences of attacks in winter(season with the fewest attacks)
-The northern hemisphere has more occurences than the south
+The northern hemisphere has more occurences than the south.
+In Brazil, the area with most occurrences is the northeast, specifically Pernambuco State.